athikaf/dbank/README.md

 ## A note from the Developer(@athikafz)

 Firstly, note that this is an *open-source personal project*!
 So basically it is not real.
-I did it to gain hands-on experience in dfx protocols.
+I developed it to gain hands-on experience in dfx protocols.

 So what is it?
 It is a Decentralised Bank application that compounds your money with every second.